Certified-Turtle/EGL314_TeamE/POC/Documentation/audioREADME.md

 ---

+This code runs the audio part of the game

 ## Section 1: Imports (setting up tools)

 `pythonosc.udp_client` is used to send OSC (Open Sound Control) messages over a network using UDP.